OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 * Relationship synchronization is not supported because of API unavailability.
 * History based synchronization is not supported because of API unavailability.
 * Fields need to be given in JSON input at the system configuration level.
 Based on configurations, the fields will be loaded in the mapping.
-  * Custom fields are not supported by GitHub, hence they will be not supported by {{SITENAME}}.
+  * Custom fields are not supported by GitHub, hence they will be not supported by <code class="expression">space.vars.SITENAME</code>.
 * User Lookup based on **Email** is not supported due to API unavailability.
 For more information, refer to [User Mapping Configuration](#user-mapping-configuration) section.

 ## Entity Mention